EuroProofNet/europroofnet.github.io/_pages/contact.md

 **Management Committee/Country representatives**

+Each COST (cooperating) member country can have one or two representatives.
+There are currently 32/41 countries represented in EuroProofNet.
+We are looking for representatives for: Albania, Bosnia and Herzegovina, Cyprus, Georgia, Latvia, Malta, the Republic of Moldova, Montenegro, Ukraine.
+If you are interested, please contact the chair.

 - Austria: [Laura Kovács](http://lkovacs.com/) and [Cezary Kaliszyk](http://cl-informatik.uibk.ac.at/cek/)
 - Belgium: [Christophe Scholliers](https://users.ugent.be/~chscholl/) and [Pascal Fontaine](https://people.montefiore.uliege.be/pfontain/)
 - Bulgaria: [Roussanka Loukanova](https://staff.math.su.se/rloukanova/)